learn-co-curriculum/fewpjs-changing-the-dom-with-dev-tools-and-javascript/README.md

 Have you ever heard a celebrity or royalty refer to themselves in the third person repeatedly:

-"Wanye Kest is the greatest rapper ever to walk this earth.
-When Wanye Kest is hungry, he likes grilled cheese sandwiches, but not too much cheese or gruyere because Wanye Kest is mildly lactose intolerant."
+"MC Egotrip is the greatest rapper ever to walk this earth.
+When MC Egotrip is hungry, he likes grilled cheese sandwiches, but not too much cheese or Gruy&egrave;re because MC Egotrip is mildly lactose intolerant."

 And then you think "Please, use a pronoun. '_I_' would be a good start!"